Job Interview Techniques to Help You Get Hired

 Share your skills and current experience level, but don’t be afraid to throw in your ambitions for the future as well as what makes you passionate about your work.

-Remember to tailor your pitch to the role and the company that you’re interviewing for and practice as much as you can till you get a good natural delivery.
+Remember to tailor your pitch to the role and the company that you’re interviewing for and practice until you get the feel for delivering it naturally.

 Rehearse with a friend

-Ask them to give you honest feedback as best they can.
-Even if they’re not an expert in your industry, they’ll be able to let you know if you seem confident in your answers and look comfortable in your delivery.
+Afterward, ask them to give you honest feedback as best they can.
+Even if they’re not an expert in your industry, they’ll be able to let you know if you seem confident in your answers or look comfortable in your delivery.

 Plan your journey well in advance